Best CPA Review Courses & 27 Things To Know (Before You Buy)

 Becker CPA Review

-Becker CPA Review is the biggest name in CPA Exam prep, and they're the most expensive CPA Review course, typically.
+Becker CPA Review is the most-searched company because they are the biggest name in CPA Exam prep.

 The three main Becker CPA Review courses are Pro ($3,799 retail), Premium ($3,099 retail), and Advantage ($2,499 retail).